Heat Warning in Effect

 Staying Safe in the Heat

-When it gets really hot in Prince George's County during the summer, The National Weather Service might warn us about the high heat and humidity.
-This can be risky for our health, especially when the temperature goes up to the 90s with humidity over 50%.
-Heat advisories may be issued, and that's when we need to be extra careful to avoid getting sick from the heat.
+When summer temperatures in the County are very hot, The National Weather Service might issue warnings.
+This can be risky for our health, especially with temperatures in the 90s with humidity over 50%.
+When heat advisories are issued, we need to be extra careful to avoid getting sick from the heat.

-If the heat is too much, the County might open cooling stations.
+In extreme heat, the County may open cooling stations.
 These are cool and safe places where everyone, including senior citizens, can go to escape the high temperatures.
 Dr. Mathew Levy, the Prince George's County Health Officer, recommends that seniors use these cooling centers, especially if they don't have air conditioning at home.

 Heat Problems